 At this point, I’ll admit that I’m a whale-watching sceptic.
-I’ve lived in Iceland for almost six years, and have never once been tempted to go.
+I’ve lived in Iceland for almost six years, and have never once been tempted to go, though I’ve never been to Húsavík before.
 The appeal of floating around on the cold ocean to catch a glimpse of a dorsal fin, and maybe a tail, eluded me.

 But suddenly, as we’re speeding along right above a humpback whale, I break out into a wide grin.
 The whale’s huge bulk glides just under the surface; we can make out the immense fins and the texture of its skin as it speeds gracefully through the water.
 It surfaces again, sending a huge spout of water over the boat, and arches its back; its giant grey tail rears up out of the water, metres high, and then it’s gone, plunging deep into the ocean.

 Over the course of the next hour, we stalk this whale, and see several others, with various boats buzzing around trying not to crowd each other.
 The whales, we’re told, aren’t disturbed by the human presence, and can actually be playful and curious.
 As we finally turn back, I admit to my companion that it was a more enjoyable and eye opening experience than I could have imagined.